Starting the Upgrade

 - Shut down Repository 3 and remove the entire Repository 3 $data-dir directory.

-- Shut down Repository 2 and remove the entire Repository 2 work directory $work-dir /db/migrationagent .
+- Shut down Repository 2 and remove the entire Repository 2 directory at $work-dir/db/migrationagent .

 - After Repository 2 is restarted, go to Administration → Capabilities.